A Station for Everyone

 The Woodbury County Democratic Party nominating convention will be held at 6 p.m.
 Wednesday at the downtown Sioux City Public Library, then the ballot will be set for next month.

-*A decision is coming at the end of the month on whether new University of Northern Iowa students from the six states bordering Iowa would pay the same in-state tuition rate as Iowa residents.
+*In other news, a decision is coming at the end of the month on whether new University of Northern Iowa students from the six states bordering Iowa would pay the same in-state tuition rate as Iowa residents.

 Back in May, UNI President Mark Nook told Siouxland Public Media News that proposal would soon be going to the Iowa Board of Regents for a final decision.